 American president Bill Pullman, boffin Jeff Goldblum and fighter pilot Will Smith battle to save the day when nasty extraterrestrials pitch up, leaving grim calling cards in Europe before moving onto America.
-It's jingoistic hokum from a master of the art - director Roland Emmerich - but outrageously enjoyable nonetheless, largely thanks to the game playing and the Oscar-winning special effects.
-Spielberg's War of the Worlds shows a nastier side of the sci-fi coin.
+Director Roland Emmerich pushes the detonator on the biggest blockbuster of the 90s, uniting the people of Earth whilst gleefully levelling their greatest landmarks in a blitzkrieg of gung-ho action and Oscar-winning special effects.

 Back in the mid-90s, few people realised quite what the world of Computer Generated Imagery was capable of.

 Sure, Cameron's Terminator, rising from the ashes of a lorry crash in shiny liquid metal was a hint, and Spielberg's resurrection of the dinosaurs was a clue, but when Roland Emmerich got a budget, he blew up everything he could think of, and no disaster movie was ever the same again.

 With Independence Day, Emmerich took a well-worn plot, threw in a bunch of classic science fiction references (and rip-offs) and then blew them all up in a fireball larger than Hollywood had ever seen before.

 It all starts with the - rather stunning - arrival of a fleet of gigantic alien ships.
 Bursting through the Earth's atmosphere, the intruders stop and hover directly above a selection of Earth's greatest landmarks.